-Vegan silken tofu and cauliflower Alfredo pasta is proof positive of the versatility of this beloved cruciferous vegetable, but what’s even more convincing is the creamy texture.
-Vegan Alfredo sauce made with a tofu and cauliflower base is simple and surprisingly luscious.
+Vegan silken tofu and cauliflower Alfredo sauce is proof positive of the versatility of this beloved cruciferous vegetable, but what’s even more convincing is the creamy texture.
+This plant-based Alfredo sauce is simple and surprisingly luscious.

 I’ve made a vegan version of Alfredo sauce only with cauliflower, and I’ve made it just with silken tofu.
 Using both at once is a winning combo — the silky tofu gives the sauce smoothness and heft, and the cauliflower gives it a subtle, secret veggie goodness.